herbestrella/herbestrella.github.io/_posts/2023-10-24-vmc-on-aws-trial.md

 ![Create SDDC](/assets/images/SDDC-build-8.png)

-The page will chaange to show you status of your SDDC Build
+The page will change to show you status of your SDDC Build

 ![Create SDDC](/assets/images/SDDC-build-9.png)